kubestellar/kubestellar/docs/content/readme.md

 ## Use The Source, Luke

-To find most of our documentation, go directly to the README of [the KubeStellar GitHub repository](http://github.com/kubestellar/kubestellar).
+**NOTE**: This website is still under construction, and not all of the documentation appears on this website.
+The rest, which is also still under construction, is designed to be viewed directly from the GitHub repository; see the README of [the KubeStellar GitHub repository](http://github.com/kubestellar/kubestellar).
 To read the documentation for release `X.Y.Z`, view the Git content tagged `vX.Y.Z`.

 ## Contributing